 The Syndicated Loan Agreement provides for the compliance by GMSA and CTR with the financial commitments usual for this kind of transaction, such as limitations to indebtedness, financial ratios, restricted payments, changes in shareholders' control, among others.
-At the date of presentation of these separate Financial Statements, the Company is in compliance with those commitments.
+At the date of presentation of the combined Financial Statements, the Company is in compliance with those commitments.

-c) ADDITIONAL GMSA and CTR Class XLII and XXXII Negotiable Obligations Co-issuance below:
+d) ADDITIONAL GMSA and CTR Class XLII and XXXII Negotiable Obligations Co-issuance c) ADDITIONAL GMSA and CTR Class XLII and XXXII Negotiable Obligations Co-issuance

-On February 26, 2025, GMSA and CTR issued Negotiable Obligations secured by AESA, under the conditions described a) ARS 5,242,049 will be for subscriptions to be paid-in in cash.
+On February 26, 2025, GMSA and CTR issued Negotiable Obligations secured by AESA, under the conditions described below: